xuandung38/MEMP/Readme.md

-## MEMP for Macs with Apple silicon chips
+## MEMP with SSL for Macs with Apple silicon chips

 ## Overview
 This script is written using the shell, in order to quickly deploy "LEMP" for Macs with Apple silicon chips (os: Bigsur, Monterey).